ChrstphrHll/npc_gen/students/Vyctor Willow.md

 # Vyctor Willow
 ---
 ### Description
-- Elf Bard from Aldercrown Empire
+- Elf Bard from Beleriand
 - 6th year Assault student in Treskal
-- short wavy auburn hair that's braided, Blue eyes, and Fair skin
+- long curly brunette hair that's plain, Blue eyes, and Fair skin
 - Is Wise and Inhibited, and has Responsibility as their ideal

 ### Organizations